HichemSaoudi/Generate-TV-Scripts/README.md

 What I learnt:

-1.Implemening Pre-processing Functions on the dataset:
+## 1. Implemening Pre-processing Functions on the dataset:

  * Lookup Table
  * Tokenize Punctuation

-2.Building the Neural Network:
+## 2. Building the Neural Network:

  * Batching the data
  * Creating dataloaders